Nyota18/rswasike.webportfolio/README.md

 ## Deployment

-This site is designed for deployment on GitHub Pages via the repository: `rswasike.github.io`.
+This site is designed for deployment on GitHub Pages via the repository: `rswasike.vercel,app`.

-## Customization

-- To add your projects, edit the "Portfolio" section in `index.html`.
-- To update the resume, replace `Raymond_Wasike_Resume.pdf` in the repository.

 ## Credits